 We were excited to learn that Roxy's Beach Bar, our 2010 Sangria Competition Winner, was still open.
 But we quickly learned that 2021 was very different from 2010.
 Reservations were now required, so gone was the spontaneity of pulling up to the dinghy dock, whenever we felt like it, and grabbing the first table available.
 Also missing were the shoulder-to-shoulder crowds of smiling, laughing people on holiday, and the chill music that created the unique island vibe.
 While the cava sangria was still delicious, we think the tweaks we have made to the recipe over the years make "Captain Larry's Cava Sangria" the current star.

 The weather was a bit unsettled, and we found ourselves in a pattern of enjoying a couple of beautiful, calm days, then running for cover from the wind and waves.
 Coves that felt like paradise in the afternoon could turn to rocky horror by evening.
 Our plan to rediscover our 2010 haunts disintegrated; CafĂ© Del Mar in Ibiza was booked weeks out, The Blue Marlin, while available, was in an untenable location, the beach bar at Trenc was no longer in existence.
-So, we searched for new anchorages, and found several more than suitable for swimming, paddle boarding, relaxing, and trimming the caulk on Berkeley East's deck.
+So, we searched for new anchorages, and found several more than suitable for swimming, paddle boarding and relaxing.

 We wrapped up our time in the Balearic Islands in the quaint town of Mahon, on the island of Menorca, where we splurged for a marina berth and gave BE a 200-euro wash.
 Since leaving Barcelona, it appeared that Spain, especially Catalonia, had become the current COVID hotspot in the European Union.
 When we told the marina office that our last port had been Barcelona, they said "no".
 Fortunately, we had our vaccination cards and had been in the Balearics Islands for more than two weeks, so they let us dock.
 Next stop, Italy, assuming they don't say "no".